hyeong01/Portfolio/README.md

 [Research Presentation](https://drive.google.com/file/d/1oxgDFhnuKv_zIlZ9ixoEksBy26_LSX7C/view)

 Analyzed the inequalities in medical accessibility by region and its implications
-- Sampled 1000 addresses per each region from a database for the whole Korean addresses, with a total of 17 regions.
+- Sampled 1000 addresses per each region from database for the whole Korean addresses, with a total of 17 regions.
 - Using a commercial navigation API, calcuated the time to get from each address to the nearest emergency medical facility.
 - Analyzed the relationship between the average accessibilty time and medical service index such as the survival rate from acute cardiac arrest.
 - Removed the effect of other potential variables through regression.